Yates Easy Patch Lawn Repair

 Clover is a very vigorous lawn weed and its dense foliage can quickly smother lawns.
 Lawn grass trying to grow underneath and within patches of clover will really suffer from lack of light, water and nutrients.

-Onehunga weed is a significant problem for backyards (and kid’s feet and pet paws!).
-It’s a small ferny rosette shaped weed and it produces very prickly spined flower heads that result in the lawn ouch factor.
-Onehunga weed needs to be controlled in early Spring before it has a chance to grow its nasty prickles.
+Onehunga weed is a real irritant in backyards (and in kid’s feet and pet paws!).
+It’s a small ferny rosette shaped weed and it produces prickly, spiny flower heads that result in the lawn 'ouch' factor.
+Onehunga weed needs to be controlled in early spring, before it has a chance to flower and grow its nasty prickles.

-Yate Weed n Feed Double Action Hose on is an easy to use, hose-on pack for control of clover and onehunga weed in your lawn, as well as other broadleaf weeds like dandelion and thistles.
+Yates Weed n Feed Double Action Hose on is an easy to use, hose-on pack for control of clover and Onehunga weed in your lawn, as well as other broadleaf weeds like dandelion and thistles.

 Yates® Weed’n’Feed® also contains added nitrogen and iron to promote a lush, deep green lawn, phosphorus for strong root development and potassium to encourage disease resistance.
 A 2L pack of hose-on Yates Weed’n’Feed will control weeds in 130 m2 of lawn and a 4L pack will treat a large 260 m2 lawn.